Julie Gonzalo: Career

-On television, Gonzalo debuted in The WB comedy series Greetings from Tucson.
-In early 2003, she booked the main role in a WB comedy pilot called Exit 9, but the show was not picked up.
+Gonzalo made her television debut on The WB comedy series Greetings from Tucson.
+In early 2003, she had the leading role in a WB comedy pilot called Exit 9, but the show was not picked up.
 The same year, she appeared on NCIS.
-In 2004, Gonzalo starred opposite Tori Spelling in another pilot Me, Me, Me for UPN, which was also not picked up.
-She also guest-starred in the pilot episode of Drake & Josh in 2004.
+In 2004, Gonzalo starred opposite Tori Spelling in another pilot, Me, Me, Me for UPN, which was also not picked up.
+She also guest-starred in the pilot episode of Drake & Josh on Nickelodeon in 2004.

 Gonzalo appeared in several films in her early career.
-In 2003, she had a role as Lindsay Lohan's character's rival in Freaky Friday.
-She played a similar role the following year in the romantic comedy A Cinderella Story, opposite Hilary Duff and Chad Michael Murray, and also appeared in DodgeBall: A True Underdog Story as Justin Long's love interest and Christmas with the Kranks, as Tim Allen and Jamie Lee Curtis' character's daughter.
-In 2005, she had supporting role in another romantic comedy, Must Love Dogs.
-Her other credits including 2007 thriller Cherry Crush and the lead role in the 2013 comedy horror movie Vamp U.
+In 2003, she played Lindsay Lohan's character's rival in Freaky Friday.
+She played a similar role the following year in the romantic comedy A Cinderella Story, opposite Hilary Duff and Chad Michael Murray.
+Also in 2004, she played Justin Long's love interest in DodgeBall: A True Underdog Story and co-starred in Christmas with the Kranks as the daughter of Tim Allen and Jamie Lee Curtis' characters.
+In 2005, she had a supporting role in the romantic comedy Must Love Dogs.
+Her other credits including the 2007 thriller Cherry Crush and the lead role in the 2013 comedy horror movie Vamp U.

-In 2006, Gonzalo was cast in a series regular role as Parker Lee on The CW mystery television series Veronica Mars.
-After the cancellation of the series, she was cast as one of the leads in the ABC comedy pilot called The News.
-In next year, Gonzalo began starring as Maggie Dekker in ABC legal comedy-drama Eli Stone opposite Jonny Lee Miller.
-In 2008 she won ALMA Award for Outstanding Supporting Actress in a Drama Series for role in Eli Stone.
-The series was cancelled after two seasons in 2009.
+In 2006, Gonzalo was cast as Parker Lee, a series regular on The CW's Veronica Mars.
+Following that series' cancelation in 2007, she was cast as one of the leads in an ABC comedy pilot, The News.
+The following year, Gonzalo began starring as Maggie Dekker in the ABC legal comedy-drama Eli Stone, opposite Jonny Lee Miller.
+In 2008 she won the ALMA Award for Outstanding Supporting Actress in a Drama Series for her work in Eli Stone.
+The series was cancelled in 2009 after two seasons.

-Gonzalo had been cast as the lead in the NBC's unaired science fiction series Day One in 2009.
-While originally intended to air on NBC midseason in the 2009–2010 TV season with a 13-episode season, the project became a four-episode miniseries.
-By May 2010, it was concluded the show would likely never air.
-She later guest-starred in Castle, Nikita, The Glades and CSI: Miami.
+Gonzalo was cast as the lead in NBC's unaired science fiction series Day One in 2009.
+While originally intended to air as a 13-episode midseason show in 2009–2010, the project became a four-episode miniseries but by May 2010, it was reported that the show would likely never air.
+She later guest-starred on the series Castle, Nikita, The Glades and CSI: Miami.

-In 2011, Gonzalo was cast as series regular in the TNT revival of Dallas, which premiered on June 13, 2012.
-Her character, Rebecca Sutter, was later revealed to be Pamela Rebecca Barnes, the daughter of the characters Cliff Barnes (Ken Kercheval) and Afton Cooper (Audrey Landers) from the original series.
-The series was cancelled after three seasons in 2014.
-The following years, she starred in a number of Hallmark Channel television movies, as well as guest starred in Grey's Anatomy and Lucifer.
+In 2011, Gonzalo was cast as a series regular in the TNT revival series Dallas, which premiered on June 13, 2012.
+Her character, Rebecca Sutter, was later revealed to be Pamela Rebecca Barnes, the daughter of Cliff Barnes (Ken Kercheval) and Afton Cooper (Audrey Landers) from the original series.
+The new series ran for three seasons until it was canceled in 2014.
+Gonzalo next starred in a number of Hallmark Channel television movies, and guest starred on Grey's Anatomy and Lucifer.

-For the 2019–20 season, Gonzalo was cast as Andrea Rojas in the fifth season of Supergirl, as a series regular.
+In 2019, Gonzalo was cast as Andrea Rojas/Acrata, a series regular in the fifth season of Supergirl.